 Complete a field project on a pressing issue related to your degree while developing contacts and utilizing resources within your host organization.

 Is an exciting professional work opportunity that combines practical field work with demanding academic objectives to create an immersive learning experience.
-The IPS semester typically last four to six months but may be longer if the participant chooses.
-There is an optional 6-unit pre-departure professional training component in addition to the 6-unit field course which allows students to earn up to 12 credit hours through the IPSS experience.
+The IPSS semester typically lasts four to six months but may be longer if the participant chooses.
+There is an optional 6-unit pre-departure professional training component in addition to the 6-unit field course that allows students to earn up to 12 credit hours through the IPSS experience.

 Pre-Departure Professional Training

-A series of 1-credit workshops offered to IPSS participants during the fall and J-term are designed to teach key skills essential for entry-level positions at international organizations.
+A series of 1-credit workshops offered to IPSS participants during J-term are designed to teach key skills essential for entry-level positions at international organizations.
 Workshops are taught by highly effective instructors with extensive experience in a variety of fields.

 Applied Field Project Design - October

-A required, noncredit workshop led by Dr. Maha Baimyrzaeva.
-The workshop details the IPSS field course, including key deliverables, and will help participants to practice designing applied field projects that would meet IPSS field course requirements.
+An optional noncredit workshop details the IPSS field course, including key deliverables, and allows participants to practice designing applied field projects that would meet IPSS field course requirements.

 Workshops (optional*) - January